istio/istio.io/content/docs/concepts/security/index.md

 ### Mutual TLS authentication

-Service-to-service communication is tunneled through the client side [Envoy](https://envoyproxy.github.io/envoy/) and the server side Envoy.
+Istio tunnels service-to-service communication through the client side and server side [Envoy proxies](https://envoyproxy.github.io/envoy/).
-For a client to call a server, the process can be described as the following:
+For a client to call a server, the steps followed are:

-1. The outbound traffic from a client is rerouted to its local sidecar Envoy.
+1. Istio re-routes the outbound traffic from a client to the client's local sidecar Envoy.

 1. The client side Envoy starts a mutual TLS handshake with the server side Envoy.
-   During the handshake, it also does a [secure naming](/docs/concepts/security/#secure-naming) check to verify that the service account presented in the server certificate is authorized to run the target service.
+   During the handshake, the client side Envoy also does a [secure naming](/docs/concepts/security/#secure-naming) check to verify that the service account presented in the server certificate is authorized to run the target service.

-1. The client side Envoy and the server side Envoy establish a mutual TLS connection, and the traffic is forwarded from the client side Envoy to the server side Envoy.
+1. The client side Envoy and the server side Envoy establish a mutual TLS connection, and Istio forwards the traffic from the client side Envoy to the server side Envoy.

-1. (After authorization) the server side Envoy forwards the traffic to the server service through local TCP connections.
+1. After authorization, the server side Envoy forwards the traffic to the server service through local TCP connections.

 #### Secure naming